- Solar advice hub

 Here's how the tariff works with your solar installation, how much it can earn you, and when it’s the best choice for your home.

-💷 The average household can earn £350 per year from Intelligent Octopus Flux
+💷 The average household can earn around £350 per year from Intelligent Octopus Flux

 🧠 Smart battery controls will maximise your profits

-🔋 You just need solar panels, an eligible battery, and a smart meter to qualify
+🔋 You just need a smart meter, solar panels, and an eligible battery and phone to qualify

 Solar export tariffs can save you hundreds of pounds per year by paying for the excess solar electricity you send to the grid – but Intelligent Octopus Flux isn’t just another export tariff.